 While Thailand is a success story when it comes to battling the virus, its economy has greatly suffered due to the pandemic.

 Prior to Covid-19, Bangkok was the world’s top tourist destination among cities.
-In April, all flights into Thailand were banned.
-With tourism halted, it is estimated that up to 60% of hospitality-related businesses could close by year-end.
+In April, all incoming flights were banned.
+With tourism halted, it is estimated that up to 60% of hospitality-related businesses would close by year-end.

 For those not into crowds, Thailand offers beautiful natural spaces.
 With 1,500 miles of coastline, there are beautiful beaches and great diving to be found here.

-Others come for the history and culture.
+For those who come for its history and culture.
 There are ruins dating to the ancient Siamese kingdom, and over 40,000 temples to explore.

 One main attraction is the nightlife in places like Bangkok, Phuket, and Pattaya, ranked as the best places for LGBTQ tourists.